i-net-software/JWebAssembly/README.md

 [![License](https://img.shields.io/github/license/i-net-software/jwebassembly.svg)](https://github.com/i-net-software/jwebassembly/blob/master/LICENSE.txt)
 [![Coverage Status](https://coveralls.io/repos/github/i-net-software/JWebAssembly/badge.svg?branch=master)](https://coveralls.io/github/i-net-software/JWebAssembly?branch=master)

-JWebAssembly is a Java to [WebAssembly](http://webassembly.org/) compiler.
+JWebAssembly is a Java bytecode to [WebAssembly](http://webassembly.org/) compiler.
 It uses Java class files as input.
 That it can compile any language that compile to Java bytecode.
 As output it generates the binary format (.wasm file) or the text format (.wat file).

 Status of the project